Skip to content

 Not long after, in solidarity with Palestinian heritage & independence from Israeli occupation, the Kufiya ascended into the symbol of the Palestinian struggle, and became a means to celebrate a simple and human desire: the Palestinian wish and thirst for freedom.

-But did you know there’s only one manufacturer of authentic Kufiyas left in Palestine?
+A means to celebrate a simple and human desire: the Palestinian wish for self-determination.
+But did you know there's only one manufacturer of authentic Kufiyas left in Palestine?

 The Palestinian kufiya/keffiyeh, famous for its black & white pattern.